Chico, California

-Chico (/ˈtʃiːkəʊ/ CHEE-koh; Spanish for "little boy") is the most populous city in Butte County, California, United States.
+Chico (/ˈtʃiːkəʊ/ CHEE-koh; Spanish for "boy" or "small/little") is the most populous city in Butte County, California, United States.
 Located in the Sacramento Valley region of Northern California, the city had a population of 101,475 in the 2020 census, an increase from 86,187 in the 2010 census.
 Chico is the cultural and economic center of the northern Sacramento Valley, as well as the most populous city in California north of the capital city of Sacramento.
 The city is known as a college town, as the home of California State University, Chico, and for Bidwell Park, one of the largest urban parks in the world.

 History

 Chico's origins lie in Rancho del Arroyo Chico, a Mexican-era rancho granted by Governor Manuel Micheltorena in 1844.